radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 * This runs on every node and is responsible for local cluster networking.
 * Each node gets its own unique IP address, and it implements local iptables or IPVS rules to handle routing and load-balancing of traffic.

+### Pods and Containers

+* Pod -> pod of whales -> group of whales -> Docker logo
+* Simplest model is run a single container in every Pod.
+But we can run multiple containers in a single Pod.
+* Pods themselves don't actually run applications - applications always run in containers.
+* Pod is just an execution environment to run one or more containers.